Baking Great Bread at HomeSoft, cheesy sandwich bread with sharp cheddar and pickled jalapeños

 Bake

-Bake for 30-35 minutes until the top is deep golden brown and the internal temperature reaches 190-200°F.
+Bake for 30-35 minutes until the top is deep golden brown and the internal temperature reaches 190-200°F (88-93°C).

-Check for browning
+Check for Browning

 If the cheese on top is browning too quickly, tent loosely with foil for the last 10 minutes.